missing-user/missing-user.github.io/_posts/2024-05-03-vectorized-function-application.md

 repository: https://gist.github.com/missing-user/3114bacb98bc035156ec362c6b73251c
 mathjax: false
 ---
-Optimizing code usually means trading between code readability and performance, but sometimes the stars align in your favor and allow for both.
-This is is such a time.
+When implementing a numerical solver, it is often desirable to let the user pass their problem as an arbitrary callable function to your library.
+Unfortunately, the C++ compiler struggles with this, and often fails to Auto-Vectorize such functions, leaving precious performance on the table.

+This could be a function they want to integrate, a custom potential they want to simulate, or a force (e.g. to simulate non-standard interaction forces like in molecular simulations or when dealing with [modified Newtonian gravity](https://en.wikipedia.org/wiki/Modified_Newtonian_dynamics))

-For my [many-body simulation](https://jurasic.dev/2023/barnes-hut-simulation/) I was looking for a way to implement user defined force calculations, which doesn't break the auto vectorization of the compiler.
-The user should be able to pass a lambda function that takes in two bodies and returns the pairwise interaction force between them, e.g. due to gravity or electromagnetic repulsion.
+For my [many-body simulation](https://jurasic.dev/2023/barnes-hut-simulation/) I was also looking for a way to implement user defined force calculations, but without compromising performance.
+The user should be able to pass a function that takes in two bodies and returns the pairwise interaction force between them, e.g. due to gravity or electromagnetic repulsion.

-Roughly speaking, the code has this structure:
+Roughly speaking, a naive many-body code has this structure:

 ```cpp
 for(int i=0; i<particles.size(); i++){